 Buncombe County residents with damage or severe erosion from Helene causing a threat to a structure, road, bridge, culvert, or other infrastructure could be eligible for the U.S. Department of Agriculture Emergency Watershed Protection (EWP) Program.
-The EWP Program assists landowners with repairing damage that is threatening their property's safety.
+The EWP Program assists landowners with repairing damage that is threatening the safety of their property as a result of a natural disaster.

 - Debris-clogged waterways